QianChuanyuan/academic-kickstart/content/zh/home/projects.md

   #certificate_url = "https://www.coursera.org"
   date_start = "2019-04-01"
   date_end = "2019-07-01"
-  description = "Sales forecasts using state-of-the-art Machine Learning methods which will be used for organizing assortment."
+  description = """Sales forecasts using state-of-the-art Machine Learning methods which will be used for organizing assortment."""

 [[item]]
   #organization = "edX"